Carnagion/dissertation/proposal/proposal.typ

 = Plan

+// TODO: Clean up

 The overall work plan is to start off by investigating previous approaches to the problem and establishing a mathematical model, as any further work will be reliant on this.
-Development will initially consist of implementing a simple branch-and-bound algorithm that follows the model, and later extending it with a rolling window.
-De-icing will then be integrated into the algorithm after the interim report deadline.
-Finally, the algorithm will be evaluated and simulated, and the visualisation tool will be developed before writing the final dissertation.

-The following Gantt chart outlines the plan along with timelines:
+Then, the branch-and-bound algorithm to solve the problem according to the model will be implemented and later extended with a rolling window, followed by the mathematical programming and dynamic programming algorithms.

+Analysis and evaluation of the implemented algorithms will take place throughout the year.
+The development of the visualisation tool will therefore also start early in order to assist with the analysis.

+Likewise, the document deliverables - project proposal, interim report, and final dissertation - will start being written very early on to enable noting down the tasks carried out and key observations during the year.
+This will help prevent crunch time closer to their deadlines.

+An outline of this plan is depicted in the following Gantt chart:

 / A: Write the project proposal
 / B: Research previous approaches into runway sequencing and de-icing